 Limited Capacity

-Because this DeWALT is a portable table saw, it does limit the capacity somewhat.
-While it has a ripping ability of 32-½ inches, that may not be enough for some.
+As this DeWALT is a portable table saw, it does have a limited capacity.
+Its ripping capacity of 32-½ inches might be insufficient for some tasks.

 Product Specs